 Nail removal surgery might be required as a treatment for a variety of conditions.
 It is a common and straightforward procedure, but it is natural to feel nervous if it is your first time experiencing this surgery.
-Here’s everything you need to know, including what to expect after your nail has been removed.
+Whether you’re dealing with a severe nail infection, a traumatised nail bed, or a painful ingrown nail that just won’t quit, this comprehensive guide aims to provide you with the knowledge and insights you need to make informed decisions about your nail health.

 Why Might You Need Nail Removal Surgery?